LSO-Kaliber/Legium_Festival_CTF_2024/forensic/Hogwarts Game/description/desc.md

 Level 2: The Hidden Room Behind the Paintings

-Upon entering, Potar finds himself surrounded by paintings of landscapes.
-Among them, he notices a peculiar painting of a HILL.
+Upon entering, Potar finds himself surrounded by a lot of paintings.
+Some looking almost identical to the other Among them, he notices a peculiar painting of a HILL.
 Examining it closely, Potar discovers a hidden lever that reveals a secret room behind the painting.

 Level 3: Hidden History